Nazanin Zaghari-Ratcliffe

 In October 2017, the prosecutor general of Tehran made a new claim that Zaghari-Ratcliffe was being held for running "a BBC Persian online journalism course which was aimed at recruiting and training people to spread propaganda against Iran".
 Zaghari-Ratcliffe has always denied the spying charges against her, and her husband maintains that his wife "was imprisoned as leverage for a debt owed by the UK over its failure to deliver tanks to Iran in 1979."

 On 7 March 2021, her original sentence ended, but she was scheduled to face a second set of charges on 14 March.
 On 26 April, she was found guilty of propaganda activities against the government and sentenced to another year in prison.
 She appealed but on 16 October 2021, her appeal was rejected by the Iranian court.
-Zaghari-Ratcliffe was finally released on 16 March 2022 immediately after Britain repaid the outstanding debt of £393.8 million to Iran.
+Zaghari-Ratcliffe was finally released on 16 March 2022 immediately after Britain repaid an outstanding debt of £393.8 million to Iran.
 She returned to the United Kingdom the next day.